SymfonyCasts/symfony-ux/sfcasts/stimulus/ajax-html.md

 Now... much better.
 I mean, it looks terrible *here*, but that's just because this page doesn't have any CSS.
 Head back to the homepage.

-## Adding the AJAX HTML to the Target
+## Adding the Ajax HTML to the Target

-The last step in Stimulus is to dump the HTML from the AJAX endpoint onto the page.
+The last step in Stimulus is to dump the HTML from the Ajax endpoint onto the page.
 To control exactly where it goes, let's add a new target element.
 In `index.html.twig`, I want the content to go right below the `input`.
 Add a `<div>`... with `class="search-preview"`.
 That's a class that already lives in our